recursivefaults/recursivefaults.github.io/_posts/2019-02-20-write-a-resume-that-doesnt-suck.md

 What you write about instead is the impact you had, the outcomes you delivered, or the value you brought.
 This takes some practice to come up with.
 Here’s a contrived example:

-From: “Built a web application using react, node, and postgres.”
+From: “Built a web application using react, node, and Postgres.”
 To: “Built an application that led to 1.2 million in revenue.”

 Wanna guess who will get called in based on those two statements?
-It won’t be the the person who listed react.
+It won’t be the person who listed react.

-Feel free to highlight certain things that you want to draw the development manager to.
-Feel free to weave your skills into these things, but stay focused on the outcomes.
-Listing a skill in these bullet points is something you do as a very specific thing to blow their mind.
-If you know they are using specific technology and called out scale, then that is a perfect opportunity to describe a scaling problem you solved with that technology.
+Feel free to highlight certain things that you want to pull the development manager’s attention.
+Weave your skills into these things, but stay focused on the outcomes.
+Listing a skill in these bullet points is something you do to blow their mind.
+If you know they are using specific technology and called out scale, for example, then that is a perfect opportunity to describe a scaling problem you solved with that technology.

 Otherwise, stay value focused.